 Legal & Mandates

-If you have additional questions about how CareFirst protects your personal, financial and medical information, please call the CareFirst Privacy Office at 1-800-853-9236 or send an e-mail to the privacy office.
+If you have additional questions about how CareFirst protects your personal, financial and medical information, please call the CareFirst Privacy Office at 800-853-9236.
+Use this form to report a privacy concern.

 Mental Health Parity Notice